Real1tyy/Omio-Scrapper/README.md

 ## Output

 The actor writes all extracted travel data entries to an [Apify dataset](https://docs.apify.com/actors/dataset).
 Each record represents one travel option with details such as times, duration, price, and additional travel specifics.
+The data is sorted based on departure time, from earliest to latest.

 ---